Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details, restrictions, and registrant information.

 For any questions about reproduction of designs or weaving of these tartans, please contact the registrant directly or via this website.

-“If I cannot drink Bourbon and smoke cigars in Heaven than I shall not go.” ~Mark Twain
+“If I cannot drink Bourbon and smoke cigars in Heaven then I shall not go.”

 If not an afficianado, have you ever wondered what the difference is between whiskey, scotch and bourbon?

 Even connoisseurs enjoy arguing this common question, and regional prejudices reign.

 "Whiskey" can refer to any kind of whiskey - Irish, Japanese, Canadian, American - with Scotch and Bourbon being the main types.
 Aficionados and Irish drinkers may refer to Irish whiskey as simply "whiskey," whereas they might specify location when talking about other types.

 "Whiskey" is the Irish spelling (used in Ireland and the US), while "whisky" is the Scotch spelling (used in Scotland, Canada and Japan).
 Whichever spelling, the origin of the word goes back to both Ireland and Scotland.
 Uisge beatha or usquebaugh is Gaelic for "water of life".
 It was translated from the Latin aqua vitae, used to describe spirits.

 Both Ireland and Scotland claim to have given birth to whiskey, the distillation of which dates back to at least medieval times from the Arabs to medieval Latins.
 The art of distillation spread to Ireland and Scotland no later than the 15th century, as did the common European practice of distilling "aqua vitae", spirit alcohol, primarily for medicinal purposes, for complaints ranging from colic to smallpox.